 By 1994, a holiday ball was planned and held a few weeks before Christmas.
 The semi-formal event, featuring dining, dancing and silent auction, continued successfully for the next twelve years.
 In 2006, to capitalize on their name, auxiliary members opted to change to a Valentine’s event and introduced the “Hearts Ball.”
 This new event, featuring a Dancing with the Stars competition and sweetheart auction of romance packages, ran until 2010.

-For close to fifteen years, Hearts of Hospitality House served as the lone fundraising entity for Hospitality House, located at 302 W. King Street.
+For fifteen years, Hearts of Hospitality House served as the sole fundraising entity for Hospitality House, located at 302 W. King Street.
 If the house needed furniture, summon Hearts.
 If the refrigerator stopped working, call Hearts.
 When a client moved out and needed housewares, reach out to Hearts.

 Since 2011, when Hospitality House moved to 338 Brook Hollow Road, Hearts of Hospitality House has hosted a variety of fundraising events including fashion shows, golf tournaments and the annual Turkey Trot.
 Additionally, they provide the Bread of Life Community Kitchen dinner meal every fifth Friday and host monthly birthday parties for each of the children that call Hospitality House home.

-In August 2017, a Hearts of Hospitality House Cookbook, "From Our House to Yours...Recipes From the Heart" is being published.
+In August 2017, a Hearts of Hospitality House Cookbook, "From Our House to Yours...Recipes From the Heart" was published, raising over $15,000.
 The cookbook, in addition to being a Hearts of Hospitality House fundraising venture, will tell the thirty-plus year history of Hospitality House and share stories of former and current residents.

-Additionally, it is also a celebration of the hundreds of Bread of Life providers that allow Hospitality House to serve close to 13,000 meals per month at an average cost of just $0.12 per person.
+Additionally, it is also a celebration of the hundreds of Bread of Life providers that allow Hospitality House to serve over 14,000 meals per month at an average cost of just $0.12 per person.
 A Bread of Life provider recently shared with a Hearts member, “When I serve at Hospitality House, every single person through the line says thank you for each and every item that they receive and many come back a second time to thank me for the meal.”